diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 • MDF Cake Boards and drums – made from wood composite or masonite – are used mostly for large, stacked, or sculpted cakes.

-DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - New!, Cake Baking Tips and Tricks - diy cake board -
+DIY Cake Board - How-To Cover Cake Boards Easily - CakeLovesMe - Cake Baking Tips and Tricks - diy cake board -

-Covering Cake Boards – Tools and Materials
+Covering DIY Cake Boards – Tools and Materials

-• Store-bought cake board/cake drum (below) or make your own cake board/s with cardboard cut circles, foam core, or wood composite.
+• Store-bought cake board/cake drum or make your own cake board/s with cardboard cut circles, foam core, or wood composite.

 • Food-safe contact paper.
 The strongest contact paper is made from PVC material.
 The surface your cake sits on must not absorb moisture, oils, bleed color, or stain from food in any way and vice/versa.
 It must be strong and wiped clean.